Ricky Karcher: Kansas City Royals

 On July 4, 2024, Karcher signed a minor league contract with the Kansas City Royals organization.
 In 12 appearances for the Double-A Northwest Arkansas Naturals, he compiled an 0-1 record and 5.56 ERA with 11 strikeouts across 11 1/3 innings pitched.
 Karcher elected free agency following the season on November 4.

 Diablos Rojos del México

 On February 28, 2025, Karcher signed with the Diablos Rojos del México of the Mexican League.
 In 12 appearances for the team, he posted a 4-0 record and 5.79 ERA with 16 strikeouts across 14 innings of relief.

 Saraperos de Saltillo

 On May 21, 2025, Karcher, Ian Krol, and Alex Claudio were traded to the Saraperos de Saltillo in exchange for Deolis Guerra.
 In 18 appearances for Saltillo, he posted a 2-1 record and 4.41 ERA with 17 strikeouts and three saves across 16 1/3 innings pitched.
 Karcher was released by the Saraperos on July 14.

+El Águila de Veracruz

+On February 18, 2026, Karcher signed with El Águila de Veracruz of the Mexican League.
+He made one appearance for Veracruz, taking the loss after allowing one run with no strikeouts and failing to record an out.
+Karcher was released by the team on April 29.